 Here’s an example of a kokoshnik tiara that’s filled in with latticework anchored between the top and bottom of the frame.
 The top and bottom of the frame feature diamond laurel motifs, with smaller diamonds standing at attention, evenly spaced along the top of the frame.

-This tiara was made by Fabergé.
-It’s shown without the three detachable brooch-like “elements” that attach to the front for more visual interest.
-In this configuration (sans elements), you could, say, apply a fabric backing to the latticework that matches your outfit.
+This tiara was most likely made by Fabergé.
+It’s shown with the three detachable brooch-like “elements” that attach to the front for more visual interest.
+Without these elements, you could, say, apply a fabric backing to the latticework that matches your outfit.

 A Bit about Its Owners

-Cecilie got the shamrock tiara as a wedding present when she married Kaiser Wilhelm II’s oldest son, Crown Prince (wait for it) Wilhelm.
-Fabergé’s a natural choice when you have as much Russian ancestry as Cecilie.
+Cecilie got this tiara as a wedding present when she married Kaiser Wilhelm II’s oldest son, Crown Prince (wait for it) Wilhelm.
+Although it’s unsigned, Fabergé almost certainly created this tiara, a natural choice when you have as much Russian ancestry as Cecilie.
 Her mother was a Russian grand duchess, Anastasia Mikhailovna, as was her great-great-grandmother on her father’s side, Grand Duchess Elena Pavlovna.

 In an age when the average woman was five feet, give or take, Cecilie was almost six feet tall.
 Combine that height with a shockingly thick head of hair, often styled in a Gibson-girl pompadour, and it’s no wonder German society fell for her.
 I mean, holy crap, you guys…look at that hair.
 They don’t make enough Aveda volumizing tonic in the world to get my hair to do that.

 Cecilie was a fantastically beautiful fashion plate with an instinctive knack for PR who took German society by storm.
 Her sister-in-law, the kaiser’s only daughter, thought Cecilie was the bee’s knees.